timothyjellison/my-old-portfolio-blog/_posts/2018-04-08-looking-ahead-at-q2.md

 Let's just scrap all that and start over.
 Here's how I'm re-evaluating for Q2.

 I have this website.
 It's OK but far from great.
 I'm going to make it great.
 I'm going to learn everything it takes to make this website great and then I'm going to execute on that knowledge.
 Maybe that will involve learning new languages and maybe it won't, but that doesn't matter because the goal has real value.
 What matters is digging in and getting it done.
 Q2 is about really getting to know this website inside and out.
-It's a time to recommit to being an expert in my chosen areas rather than fret about being a beginner in a dozen areas.
+It's a time to recommit to being an expert in my chosen few areas rather than fret about being a beginner in a dozen areas.

 This website uses [Jekyll](https://jekyllrb.com/), [Cloudinary](https://cloudinary.com/),&nbsp;[Bulma](https://bulma.io/), [GitHub Pages](https://pages.github.com/), and [CloudCannon](https://cloudcannon.com/).
 I'm gonna learn the hell out of all of them by using them to their full potential on this website.